2giosangmitom/nightfall.nvim/.github/README.md

 })
 ```

-Some integrations are enabled by default, you can control this behaviour with `default_integrations` option.
+Certain integrations are enabled by default, but you can customize this behavior with the `default_integrations` option:

 ```lua
 require("nightfall").setup({